Dennis Pitta: College career

 Pitta chose to attend Brigham Young University, where he walked onto the BYU Cougars football team as a wide receiver.
 Pitta was moved to tight end by head coach Gary Crowton, where he soon earned a scholarship.
 He sat out the 2003 season on "grayshirt" status.
 In 2004, he saw significant playing time as a result of an injury to starter Daniel Coats.
 Pitta recorded 17 receptions for 176 yards and two touchdowns, and actually finished the season with more receptions than Coats.
 Both of his scores came in the game against Air Force, where he also blocked a punt upon which BYU capitalized for a score.

 Pitta is a member of the Church of Jesus Christ of Latter-day Saints.
 Pitta served a mission for the church in the Dominican Republic, which caused a two-year hiatus in his college football career.
 He returned to BYU for the 2007 season, and recorded 59 receptions for 813 yards and five touchdowns.
 He finished the season as the nation's fifth-leading tight end in yards per game at 63.
 Pitta was named to the All-Mountain West Conference (MWC) first-team, and he also received Academic All-MWC honors.

 In 2008, he recorded 83 receptions for 1,083 yards and six touchdowns.
 Against Northern Iowa, he compiled 213 yards, which broke the conference receiving yards record for a tight end and earned him the John Mackey Tight End of the Week honors.
 Against Colorado State, he caught the game-winning 17-yard touchdown pass from quarterback Max Hall, and was named the John Mackey Tight End of the Week and a MWC Co-Offensive Player of the Week.
 Pitta finished the season as the team's second-leading receiver.
 He was a Lombardi Award and Biletnikoff Award candidate, and a Mackey Award semifinalist.
 Pitta was named to the All-MWC first-team, and again received Academic All-MWC honors.
 College Football News and Sports Illustrated named him an honorable mention All-American, and Rivals.com named him to its All-America third-team.

-Prior to the 2009 season, The NFL Draft Scout, a CBS Sports affiliate, rated Pitta as the sixth-ranked out of 92 tight ends available for the 2010 NFL Draft.
+Prior to the 2009 season, The NFL Draft Scout, a CBS Sports affiliate, rated Pitta as the sixth-ranked out of 92 tight ends available for the 2010 NFL draft.
 They project him as being selected in the third or fourth round.
 Phil Steele's assessed him as the fourth-ranked draft-eligible tight end and placed him on its preseason All-America fourth team.
+He finished the 2009 season with 62 receptions for 829 yards and eight touchdowns.

 He was one of three finalists for the Mackey Award.
 He was named to the 2009 All-MWC first-team and the 2009 AFCA Coaches' All-America team.